cloud

 Installation note

-Make sure you have your own cluster.yml file in the same folder.
+Make sure your cluster.yml file is in the same folder.
 RKE runs on almost any Linux OS with Docker installed.

 Reference: general-linux-requirements